 Can I get a reasonable mobile signal and internet access?

 Yes, but it is not guaranteed in every location!
 There will be ‘dead’ spots where the canal is too low.
 A USB flash drive or Dongle with a long enough lead to go out of the window helps (but ensure you protect the wire from the weather).
 Please don’t expect fast broadband speeds but tethering is an option.

 How many people can I fit on board?

 Our boats are insured for a maximum of 4 people at any given time.
-Please note that they are designed for 2 people in fixed double bedroom: the double dinette or sofa-beds are only suitable for occasional guests because, when folded out, they occupy the entire lounge or dinette.
+Please note that they are designed for 2 people in the fixed double bedroom: the double dinette or fold-out-beds are only suitable for occasional guests because, when folded out, they occupy the entire lounge or dinette.